hyperledger-archives/avalon/docs/workload-tutorial/README.md

     If other data types are needed (numbers, binaries), then create a custom test application
     (potentially by modifying this application)
-  * Workload ID and input parameters sent by the client must match the workload requirements for this worker (HelloWorld)
+  * The Workload ID (`hello-world`) and input parameters (a name string) sent by the client must match the workload requirements for this worker

 As a best practice, this tutorial separates the actual workload-specific logic from the the TCF plumbing required to link the workload to the TCF framework